 Unemployment checks — look at how much, when you’ll start getting them, and how long they’ll last in your state

 Your emergency fund (if you have one, now is the time to use it)

-Your lines of credit, if you need to go into debt right now.
-Can you take out a personal loan, home equity loan, or put expenses on credit cards right now?
-(Here’s more on how to decide)
+Your lines of credit, if you really need to go into debt right now.
+Can you take out a personal loan or home equity loan, or put expenses on credit cards?

 You’ve done some reflection by now, so it’s time to take inventory of your skills and unique talents, and get clear on your story.
 What value can you bring?

 A good way to start is by crafting an “elevator pitch” — a concise description of who you are, what you do, why you do it, who you do it for, how you do it well, and what you’re looking for.
 Focusing in this way can help give you clarity on your own capabilities and career goals, and it also helps you talk about yourself in interviews and connections.

 Then it’s time to revamp your resume and LinkedIn profile.
 A few things to consider for LinkedIn:

 Update your entire profile so it reflects who you are now — not three years ago when you last looked for a job.
 This isn’t just your resume, but your photo and that area on top that LinkedIn calls your “introduction card.”
 That’s a place for you to expand on your elevator story and tell people about who you are, what you care about, and why you might be great to connect with.

 Set your profile to “public” so you’re findable.
 If you’re comfortable, turn on the “open to work” feature, too.